Skip to main content

 Non-qualified stock options

-Ordinary income on the spread at exercise, with the employer withholding payroll taxes.
-Capital gain or loss runs from the exercise price forward.
+Ordinary income on the spread at exercise, with payroll taxes withheld.
 Less complex than ISOs, but timing and concentration still matter.

 ESPP